desultory/ugrd/readme.md

 If a module depends on another module, it can be added to the `mod_depends` list in the module config.
 A `ValueError` will be thrown if the module is not present.

+> Modules can import other modules, but this would throw lots of warnings for things like the "no<kmod category>" modules

 `_module_name` can be set within a module for logging purposes, it is verified to be accurate when imported but optional.

 #### imports